marph91/joplin-random-note-reloaded/README.md

 # Joplin Random Note Reloaded

-The plugin opens a note at random from your vault, after installing the plugin you can create a custom hotkey that opens a note at random, or use the default hotkey `Ctrl+Alt+R`.
+The plugin opens a note at random from your vault, after installing the plugin you can create a custom hotkey that opens a note at random, or use the default hotkey `Ctrl+Shift+R`.

 Forked from <https://github.com/Kaid00/joplin-random-note>.